-Make plans to attend the next International Colorectal Web Meeting on Thursday, June 27, 2019, starting at 10:00 am ET US (GMT/UTC-4) / 8:00 am MT US.
-The monthly web meetings are sponsored by The Hendren Project and hosted by expert moderators Andrea Bischoff, M.D., and Alberto Peña, M.D., from Colorado Children's Hospital.
+Make plans to attend the next International Colorectal Web Meeting on Thursday, August 29, 2019, starting at 10:00 am ET US (GMT/UTC-4) / 8:00 am MT US.
+The monthly web meetings are sponsored by The Hendren Project and hosted by expert moderators Andrea Bischoff, M.D., Alberto Peña, M.D., and Luis De La Torre, M.D., from Colorado Children's Hospital.
 Several challenging cases will be presented.
 Join your peers in offering suggestions for treatment, asking questions of the presenting surgeons, and taking polls to test your perspectives of the cases being presented.
 Summaries of the monthly patient cases presented are provided by Julie E. Schletker, M.S.N., A.P.R.N., F.N.P.-B.C., Children's Hospital Colorado, Aurora, CO.
 Recent Web Meeting Patient Case Summaries and Videos

 If you missed the latest webinar in Multidisciplinary Approaches to Vascular Anomalies, visit The Hendren Project online version of the presentations.
 The webinar asked, "When does a complex malformation exhibit enough clinical, radiographical, and pathologic uniqueness to be classified as its own new vascular anomaly?"